Seonjo of Joseon: Political division and East-West feud (1575–1592)

 At first the Westerners earned the favor of the king, since Sim was related to the queen and also had larger support from wealthy nobles.
 However, their attitudes on reformation and Sim's indecisiveness helped the Easterners take power, and the Westerners fell out of favor.
 Reforms were accelerated during the first period of influence of the Easterners, but then many Easterners began to urge others to slow down the reforms.
 The Easterners were once again divided into the Northern and the Southern Faction.
-Yu Seong-ryong led the Southern faction while the Northerners divided even further after arguments over many issues; the greater Northern faction came to become extremely liberal in the scope of their reform goals, while the “lesser” Northern faction was less reformist but still more open to reform than the Southerners.
+Yu Sŏngnyong led the Southern faction while the Northerners divided even further after arguments over many issues; the greater Northern faction came to become extremely liberal in the scope of their reform goals, while the "lesser" Northern faction was less reformist but still more open to reform than the Southerners.

 The political divisions caused the nation to be weakened, since the size of the military was also one of the issues on the reform agenda.
 Yi I, a neutral conservative, urged the king to increase the size of the army to prepare against future invasions from the Jurchens and Japanese.
 However, both factions rejected Yi's suggestions, and the size of the army was decreased further since many believed the peaceful period would last.
 The Jurchens and Japanese used this opportunity to expand their influence in East Asia, resulting in the Seven-Year War, and the foundation of the Qing dynasty in China, both of which would lead to devastation on the Korean Peninsula.